 — Opening theme

 Wherever there is danger, there'll be tropes!

 - Accent Adaptation: Odd example in Stiletto Mafiosa.
 In the original broadcast he had an Italian accent, but when the show was handed over to Nickelodeon in America, he was redubbed with a Cockney accent.
 The DVD set by A&E gives him back the Italian accent, which is quite a surprise to people who grew up on the Nickelodeon cartoons.
-A few of Stiletto's lines were changed as well.
-In the 2015 reboot, he's a Cockney putting on a really terrible Italian accent.
-In "Public Enemy No. 1" after DM suffers his amnesia-inducing bump to the head, there is this exchange:Stiletto: All right...I am surrendered!
+A few of Stiletto's lines were changed as well- as seen in "Public Enemy No. 1" after DM suffers his amnesia-inducing bump to the head, there is this exchange:Stiletto: All right...I am surrendered!

 DM: Hmmm?
 Oh...how do you do, Mr. Surrendered.

 Stiletto: Eh?
 Is that-a English joke, signor?
 (In America with Stiletto's accent change, the line was changed to "Don't you know who I am, guv?")